FAIRmat-NFDI/nyaml/docs/tutorials/tutorials.md

     ```

 #### Keyword `enumeration`
-List of strings which are considered as a set of predefined values for fields or attributes.
+List of strings which are considered as a set of predefined values for `field`s or `attribute`s.
 Individual items of the enumeration may also hold a `doc` keyword to provide a description of the item.

 **`enumeration` in YAML**